HefeiQ/hefeiq.github.io/_interview/machine-learning.md

 With time series data, particular care must be taken in splitting the data in order to prevent data leakage.
 In order to accurately simulate the “real world forecasting environment, in which we stand in the present and forecast the future” (Tashman 2000), the forecaster must withhold all data about events that occur chronologically after the events used for fitting the model.
 So, rather than use k-fold cross-validation, for time series data we utilize hold-out cross-validation where a subset of the data (split temporally) is reserved for validating the model performance.
 For example, see following figure where the test set data comes chronologically after the training set.
 Similarly, the validation set comes chronologically after the training subset.
 <img class="float-left" src="{{ 'interview/nested_cv.png' | prepend: '/assets/img/' | relative_url }}"/>
 <img class="float-left" src="{{ 'interview/summary_nested_cv.png' | prepend: '/assets/img/' | relative_url }}"/>

+**What is bagging?**

+Bagging, also known as bootstrap aggregation, is the ensemble learning method that is commonly used to reduce variance within a noisy dataset.
+In bagging, a random sample of data in a training set is selected with replacement—meaning that the individual data points can be chosen more than once.
+After several data samples are generated, these weak models are then trained independently, and depending on the type of task—regression or classification, for example—the average or majority of those predictions yield a more accurate estimate.

+As a note, the random forest algorithm is considered an extension of the bagging method, using both bagging and feature randomness to create an uncorrelated forest of decision trees.

+**Bagging vs. boosting**

+Bagging and boosting are two main types of ensemble learning methods.
+As highlighted in this study (PDF, 248 KB) (link resides outside IBM), the main difference between these learning methods is the way in which they are trained.
+In bagging, weak learners are trained in parallel, but in boosting, they learn sequentially.
+This means that a series of models are constructed and with each new model iteration, the weights of the misclassified data in the previous model are increased.
+This redistribution of weights helps the algorithm identify the parameters that it needs to focus on to improve its performance.
+AdaBoost, which stands for “adaptative boosting algorithm,” is one of the most popular boosting algorithms as it was one of the first of its kind.
+Other types of boosting algorithms include XGBoost, GradientBoost, and BrownBoost.

+Another difference in which bagging and boosting differ are the scenarios in which they are used.
+For example, bagging methods are typically used on weak learners which exhibit high variance and low bias, whereas boosting methods are leveraged when low variance and high bias is observed.